ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 In best case you have already pipewire or pulseaudio preinstalled on your host system.
 Otherwise just install all of that stuff.

-In my case i use pipewire and some custom configs to get a clear ausio without the autogain trash.
+In my case i use pipewire and some custom configs to get a clear audio without the autogain trash.
 If you want to have the same as me:

 	# sudo apt install python3-serial python3-flask python3-time